GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Experiments

 \paragraph{Vector quantization baselines.} We compare against QTIP~\citep{qtip} and PV-Tuning~\citep{malinovskii2024pv}, which optimizes over an AQLM vector quantized representation, as these are two state-of-the-art methods in the low-bit regime.
 Since VQ methods are not restricted to a small scalar grid, they are generally more expressive than scalar quantizers at the same bit-width; we therefore view the comparison to VQ as a particularly hard test for \methodname{}.

-\paragraph{Evaluation protocol.} We evaluate all models with \texttt{lm-eval-harness}~\citep{eval-harness} in the zero-shot setting, using a maximum sequence length of $4096$.
-For the Llama models, we report accuracy on ARC-Easy, ARC-Challenge, HellaSwag, WinoGrande, and PIQA~\citep{clark2018think, zellers2019hellaswag, sakaguchi2021winogrande, bisk2020piqa}.
-These are standard zero-shot reasoning and commonsense benchmarks widely used in the quantization literature, and together they cover multi-choice scientific reasoning, commonsense completion, and physical reasoning.

-For Kimi-K2.5 model, we additionally focus on long-context and reasoning evaluations.
-More specifically, for long-context, we evaluate models on OpenAI-MRCR \citep{vodrahalli2024michelangelo} benchmark across all sequence-length buckets from 0 to 256k, which is the model's maximum supported sequence length.
-For each sequence length bucket, we report average \texttt{pass@1} score over 5 repetitions.
-As for reasoning evaluations, we focus on AIME25 \citep{aime25}, GPQA:Diamond \citep{rein2024gpqa}, MATH500 \citep{lightman2023let}, and LiveCodeBench-v6 \citep{jain2024livecodebench}.
-We report the average \texttt{pass@1} score: over 10 repetitions for AIME25 and LiveCodeBench-v6, and over 5 repetitions for GPQA:Diamond and MATH500.
-For both, long-context and reasoning evaluations, we follow Kimi's suggested sampling parameters: \texttt{temperature=1.0} and \texttt{top\_p=0.95}.

-\paragraph{Randomness and reproducibility.} \methodname{} is stochastic due to Gumbel-Softmax sampling.
-However, repeated runs on early-layer block-wise reconstruction show low variance in the optimization loss, hence given the cost of 70B- and MoE-scale quantization, we report a single run per configuration.
-All experiments were conducted primarily on nodes with $8\times$H200 or $8\times$B300 GPUs.

-\subsection{Llama-3.1 Results}
+\subsection{Llama-3.1 results}

-Table~\ref{tab:llama_all} reports zero-shot accuracy on Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct at $2$ bits, $3$ bits, and non-uniform quantization settings.
-The main finding is consistent across model scales and bit-widths: \textbf{\methodname{} is the strongest scalar quantization method in our comparisons and even remains competitive with recent VQ approaches.}
+Table~\ref{tab:llama_all} reports zero-shot accuracy on Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct.
+Across both model sizes, \methodname{} is the strongest scalar quantization method in our comparison and remains competitive with recent VQ methods.

-\paragraph{2-bit results.} At $2$ bits, \methodname{} substantially improves over GPTQ, QuIP, and EfficientQAT in average accuracy on both the 8B and 70B models.
-This is notable because \methodname{} employs \emph{symmetric} quantization without zero-points, whereas the scalar baselines are permitted additional asymmetric parameters.
-The improvement therefore cannot be attributed to a more flexible scalar quantizer; it comes from improved optimization of the discrete assignments.
-This is precisely the regime in which \methodname{} is designed to help, where the scalar grid is small enough that greedy or local assignment choices cause significant quantization error.

-\methodname{} remains below the strongest VQ baselines, which is expected given that VQ methods rely on more expressive codebook-based representations and are not restricted to a few scalar levels.
-Nevertheless, the remaining gap is considerably smaller than the gap between prior scalar methods and VQ.
-On Llama-3.1-70B at $2$ bits, \methodname{} exceeds the best scalar baseline by \textbf{$4.14$} average points, trails QTIP and PV-Tuning by only \textbf{$1.68$} and \textbf{$0.70$} points, respectively.
-This proves that a carefully optimized symmetric scalar quantizer can close a substantial portion of the gap to far more expressive low-bit schemes.

-\paragraph{3-bit results.} At $3$ bits, all methods improve, but the overall ordering is preserved. \methodname{} again outperforms the scalar baselines and approaches the VQ frontier, now by a considerably smaller margin.
-The persistence of this trend at $3$ bits indicates that \methodname{} is beneficial beyond the most extreme $2$-bit setting and that the underlying discrete optimization problem remains non-trivial as the grid grows from four to eight levels.